christianrehn/CombineTest/README.md

 * I do not have the formulas to calculate the Trackman scores but approximations so there might be a small delta compared to the original Trackman score calculation.
 But all Trackman scores that I have to develop and test my calculation (more than 300 shots)  are identical.
-* I think (I am not sure) the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
+* The offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
 But currently it is the best approximation I have.